Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 Browse all programs related to educational workshops, classes, and conferences, bringing hands-on enlightenment to creative topics and crafts.

-We are uniquely equipped to manage a restricted number of visitors due to our large gallery space, and have carefully adhered to city, state, and federal COVID-19 guidelines when planning for our doors opening.
-To ensure the safety of our visitors and staff, the KANEKO Team has created a system of new requirements that include limiting the number of people allowed in the space and require that guests reserve a Free Admission Reservation for entry.
+We are uniquely equipped to manage a restricted number of visitors due to our large gallery space and have carefully adhered to city, state, and federal COVID-19 guidelines when planning for our doors opening.
+To ensure the safety of our visitors and staff, while visiting KANEKO includes a risk of contracting COVID-19 and that KANEKO is in no way responsible.

-Wear a Mask: masks are required in all of our galleries and public spaces
+Wear a Mask: masks are encouraged in all of our galleries and public spaces, but not required.

 Keep Others Safe: do not come to KANEKO if you are not feeling well, have a fever, or have been in contact with a sick person within the last two weeks